-The California large-mesh drift gillnet fishery for swordfish and thresher shark includes 4 observed entanglement records of gray whales from 8,845 observed fishing sets over the 27-year period 1990-2016 (Carretta et al. 2018a).
-The estimated bycatch of gray whales in this fishery for the most recent 5-year period is 2.1 (CV=0.76) whales, or 0.4 whales annually (Carretta et al. 2018a).
+The California large-mesh drift gillnet fishery for swordfish and thresher shark includes five observed entanglement records of gray whales from 9,085 observed fishing sets from1990-2018 (Carretta 2020).
+The estimated bycatch of gray whales in this fishery for the most recent 5-year period is 2.6 (CV=0.37) whales, or 0.52 whales annually (Carretta 2020).
 By comparison, the more coastal set gillnet fishery for halibut and white seabass has no observations of gray whale entanglements from over 10,000 observed sets for the same time period.
-This compares with 11 opportunistically documented gillnet entanglements of gray whales in U.S. west coast waters during the most recent 5 year period of 2012-2016, including one self-report from a set gillnet vessel operator (Carretta et al. 2018b).
-The origin of the gillnet gear for the remaining 10 entanglements is unknown.
+This compares with 13 opportunistically documented unidentified gillnet fishery entanglements of gray whales in U.S. west coast waters during the most recent 5 year period of 2014-2018, including one self-report from a set gillnet vessel operator (Carretta 2020, Carretta et al. 2020).
 Alaska gillnet fisheries also interact with gray whales, but these fisheries largely lack observer programs.
-Some gillnet entanglements involving gray whales along the coasts of Washington, Oregon, and California may involve gear set in Alaska and/or Mexican waters and carried south and/or north during the annual migration.
+Some gillnet entanglements involving gray whales along the coasts of Washington, Oregon, and California may involve gear set in Alaska and/or Mexico waters and carried south and/or north during annual migration.